arvigeus/AZ-204/Learning Path/App Service.md

 ##### Outbound addresses

-The worker VMs are broken down in large part by the App Service plans.
-The Free, Shared, Basic, Standard, and Premium plans all use the same worker VM type.
-The PremiumV2 plan uses another VM type.
-PremiumV3 uses yet another VM type.
-When you change the VM family, you get a different set of outbound addresses.
+The worker virtual machines are broken down in large part by the App Service plans.
+The Free, Shared, Basic, Standard, and Premium plans all use the same worker virtual machine type.
+The PremiumV2 plan uses another virtual machine type.
+PremiumV3 uses yet another virtual machine type.
+When you change the virtual machine family, you get a different set of outbound addresses.

 There are many addresses that are used for outbound calls.
 The outbound addresses used by your app for making outbound calls are listed in the properties for your app.
-These addresses are shared by all the apps running on the same worker VM family in the App Service deployment.
+These addresses are shared by all the apps running on the same worker virtual machine family in the App Service deployment.
 If you want to see all the addresses that your app might use in a scale unit, there's a property called `possibleOutboundIpAddresses` that lists them.

 ##### Find outbound IPs